Navigate this complex global issue and become an effective advocate

 Your mentors are innovators in their fields

-Gain a full understanding of the causes and consequences of forced migration from experts like Professor Shailja Sharma, director of the Refugee & Forced Migration Studies program.
+Gain a full understanding of the causes and consequences of forced migration from experts like Professor Rajit Mazumder, director of the Refugee & Forced Migration Studies program.
 You’ll be mentored by faculty members across the university, many of whom are involved in supporting and developing structures and policies to support refugees and forced migrants.

 “With the help of this program, I’ve been able to shape my dream job, which is to become a refugee officer or an asylum officer.
 I’ve always wanted to work abroad and work in refugee camps.
 Displaced women and children face many harsh conditions in camps and one of my hopes is to better construct camps to meet their basic needs and rights.”